ebnz/lm-debugger/docs/new_intervention_method.md

 Implementing a new Intervention Method can be done by creating a subclass of the Abstract Base Class `InterventionMethod`.

+Examples:
+* `EasyEditInterventionMethod`
+* `LMDebuggerIntervention` (note that this implementation deviates quite a bit from the intended way to implement an Intervention Method)

-### Types of Intervention Methods
+### What do I need to implement?
+(Types of Intervention Methods)
 An Intervention Method can either be implemented as a **Hook-based Intervention Method** or a **Model-Transform Intervention Method**.

 #### General
-Each Method should set the Attribute `self.layers = [0, 1, 2]` to the layer indices, the Method mutates.
-This allows to index Intervention Method in the Frontend and also cache a Model's Weights to later undo Model-Transformations.
+Each Method should set the Attribute `self.layers = [0]` to the layer index, the Method mutates by default.
+This allows to index Intervention Methods in the Frontend and also cache a Model's Weights to later undo Model-Transformations.

 #### Hook-based Intervention Method